eliahreeves/mesh-loader/README.md

 ```bash
 make flash-merged
 ```
-Note that precompiled releases may be available in the releases section.
-These can be flashed with esptool or similar.

 ## Adding a Patch for Your Device
 ### Adding Loader Variant
-You need to add a new loader variant to [loader/variants](loader/variants).
-I recommend copying the platformio config for your variant from meshcore and then removing parts that are not needed.
+You need to add a new loader variant to [loader/variants](loader/variants) and [loader/boards](loader/boards).
+I recommend copying the config for your variant from meshcore and then removing parts that are not needed.
 ### Adding mk Config
 Create a new `.mk` file based on [variants/heltec_v4.mk](variants/heltec_v4.mk).
 This file needs to have the same name as the `.patch` file which must be the same as the variant name.